20th Century to the Roaring 20s

 1929 – New City Hall groundbreaking: Listen to City of Bryan historian Randy Haynes tell about the groundbreaking for the new Bryan Municipal Building in 1929, and why one photo is so important.

 While it may have been “The Promised Land” for some, for roughly half the population of Brazos County, life was hard.

 1930: The name of Bryan School for Colored is changed to Washington Elementary School.

-The Mexican immigration boom that began in the 1910s saw many middle-class Mexicans arriving in Texas and the Brazos Valley, likely encouraged to leave their homes due to the Mexican revolution.
+The Mexican immigration boom that began in the 1910s saw many middle-class Mexicans arriving in Texas and the Brazos Valley, probably encouraged to leave their homes because of the Mexican revolution.
 This wave of immigration would continue throughout the 1920s, bringing a large group of unskilled laborers into an employment landscape where they often had few options other than manual labor.

-In 1929, Dr. Hammond went one step further, opening the Hammond Memorial Hospital at the corner of W. 17th Street and Randolph Avenue in Bryan.
+In 1929, Dr. Hammond went one step further, opening the Hammond Memorial Hospital at the corner of W. 17th Street and Randolph Avenue.
 This 16-bed facility would serve the African American community in Brazos County for more than two decades until operations ceased in the 1950s.

-Triumphs despite segregation: Despite the challenges to African Americans getting an education in the early 20th century, Dr. William A. Hammond Sr., seen here in his office and with four nurses, was a successful doctor in Bryan.
+Triumphs despite segregation: In spite of the challenges for African Americans in getting an education in the early 20th century, Dr. William A. Hammond Sr., seen here in his office and with four nurses, was a successful doctor in Bryan.
 Wayne Sadberry, curator of the Brazos Valley African American Museum, discusses Dr. Hammond, those educational challenges and what can be learned from this time period.

 The 1920s roared all right, in good ways and bad.
-But the October 1929 stock market crash – considered the worst single economic event in world history – rang the bell and let the nation know that the party was over.
+But the October 1929 stock market crash – considered the worst single economic event in world history – let the nation know that the party was over.
 What would come to be known as the Great Depression had begun.